smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 The ten most-read books were

-* Legends & Lattes, by Travis Baldree, read 277 times
+* Legends & Lattes, by Travis Baldree, read 278 times
-* A Master of Djinn, by P. Djèlí Clark, read 157 times
+* A Master of Djinn, by P. Djèlí Clark, read 158 times
-* The Cloud Roads, by Martha Wells, read 106 times
 * Babel, by R.F.
-Kuang, read 101 times
+Kuang, read 121 times
+* The Cloud Roads, by Martha Wells, read 107 times
-* The Golden Enclaves, by Naomi Novik, read 99 times
+* The Golden Enclaves, by Naomi Novik, read 101 times
 * Nettle & Bone, by T. Kingfisher, read 97 times
+* This is How You Lose the Time War, by Amal El-Mohtar, Max Gladstone, read 87 times
-* The Kaiju Preservation Society, by John Scalzi, read 84 times
+* The Kaiju Preservation Society, by John Scalzi, read 85 times
-* Piranesi, by Susanna Clarke, read 83 times
-* Project Hail Mary, by Andy Weir, read 82 times
+* Project Hail Mary, by Andy Weir, read 85 times
-* She Who Became the Sun, by Shelley Parker-Chan, read 80 times
+* Piranesi, by Susanna Clarke, read 84 times